-NHS Arterial Reconstruction projects will evaluate the geometric design, capacity, and safety needs for major intersections, including the intersecting road.
+Non-NHS State Highway Reconstruction projects will evaluate the geometric design, capacity, and safety needs for major intersections, including the intersecting road.
 All improvements will be included in the project scope.
-Capacity improvements to the intersection may be delayed, if not justified within the first ten years of the 20-year design life.
+Capacity improvements to the intersection may be delayed, if not justified within the first ten years of the design life selected for the highway capacity analysis.

-A NHS Arterial Reconstruction project can also include the evaluation of geometric design, capacity and safety needs for interchange ramp connections to the Interstate system.
+A Non-NHS State Highway Reconstruction project can also include the evaluation of geometric design, capacity and safety needs for interchange ramp connections to the Interstate system.
 Improvements needed to correct identified deficiencies or meet future-year projected travel demands can be included in the project scope, or delayed and programmed with a future Interstate project type.
 Design criteria and values are presented in the WYDOT Road Design Manual and supplemented by AASHTO A Policy on Geometric Design of Highways and Streets.